Pediatrics Residency Curriculum

 While each clinical service varies slightly, residents typically participate in a mixture of inpatient and consultation services as part of scheduled subspecialty rotations.
 Ambulatory care is integrated within some of the services as well.
 Pediatric specialty services include adolescent health, cardiology, endocrinology/ diabetes/ metabolism, gastroenterology/ hepatology/ nutrition, hematology/ oncology, infectious disease, nephrology, pulmonology, rheumatology and developmental pediatrics.
 During specialty rotations, pediatric residents are often exposed to other medical specialties such as pediatric surgery, orthopedics, ophthalmology, anesthesiology, radiology and psychiatry.

-The Section of General and Community Pediatrics is the largest section in the Department of Pediatrics at IU School of Medicine and educates residents in all aspects of outpatient primary care, including well-child care, chronic disease management and the treatment of common behavioral disorders and acute illness.
+The Division of General and Community Pediatrics is the largest division in the Department of Pediatrics at IU School of Medicine and educates residents in all aspects of outpatient primary care, including well-child care, chronic disease management and the treatment of common behavioral disorders and acute illness.
 In addition, residents typically complete two general pediatrics inpatient experiences per year at Riley Hospital for Children and nearby Methodist Hospital or Eskenazi Hospital.
 Some of the common illnesses and conditions diagnosed and treated during the general pediatrics ward rotations include fever, apnea, asthma, pyelonephritis, pneumonia, failure to thrive, seizures, gastroenteritis and dehydration.
 Time spent in large newborn nurseries help residents become proficient in the management of problems of the newborn.